sherifButt/mindfullai/tutorial/reactflow-to-chanin-excution.md

 | 2          | H       | Check Email Opened | {} |

 User A wants to edit the "User Signup Process" diagram.
-Here's how the process can look:
+This is how the process can look:

 1. User A opens the web application and requests to edit the "User Signup Process" diagram.
 2. The application sends a request to the backend service, asking for data for the diagram with ID 1.